Private access protection road markings

 How to request white lines outside your property

-- If you have not already done so, send an email to our Highway Enquiries Team, explaining the problem and enclosing a sketch of the location you want the markings (please let us have your telephone number if possible).
+- If you have not already done so, send an email to our Highway Enquiries Team, explaining the problem and enclosing a sketch of the location you want the markings and a photograph of your private access.
+This should ideally show both ends and any adjacent road markings.
+Please include your telephone number as well if possible.

-- An engineer will visit the site and assess the feasibility of your request.
+- An engineer will usually visit the site and assess the feasibility of your request.

 - We will let you know our decision within a couple of weeks and, if the application is approved, send confirmation.

 - When we have received payment we will arrange with our lining contractor for the work to be done.
 To minimise cost it will be done when the contractor is next in the area (this may mean a slight delay).

 - In the unlikely event that lines are removed due to resurfacing or excavations in the road we will try to replace them but cannot guarantee to do so.